-Non-profit agencies, charities, and government organizations can provide emergency rent assistance to individuals who are faced with an eviction or notice to quit from their landlord.
+Non-profit agencies, charities, and government organizations near you provide emergency rent assistance to individuals who are faced with an eviction or notice to quit from their landlord.
 The type and amount of rent help provided will vary by agency as well as the amount of funding that is available.
-So while the various programs that may be available are very different, the main goal is to prevent evictions and homelessness.
-Select your city or county below to see what type of financial assistance is available at the local level.
+So while the various programs that may be available are very different, the main goal is to prevent evictions and homelessness of lower income families.
+Select your city or county below to see what type of emergency financial or rental assistance is available at the local level.

 A number of the local non-profit agencies and government organizations will also have staff who will work closely with the applicant to provide them with additional support.
-Some any emergency financial aid combines case management, counseling, and referral to other social services and assistance programs.
+So any emergency financial aid for paying rent combines case management, counseling, and referral to other social services as well as local assistance programs.
 Almost all non-profit agencies will take part in this activity.

-This additional service will always be provided for free to anyone that is in a crisis situation, such as the unemployed or households facing a medical emergency.
-For example, clients can learn about the process in applying for federal government grant programs like homeless prevention and rapid rehousing, section 8 vouchers, low income housing, motel vouchers, and security deposit assistance.
+This additional case management type service will always be provided for free to anyone that is in a crisis situation, such as the unemployed or households facing a medical emergency.
+For example, clients can learn about the process in applying for emergency rent assistance from federal government grant programs like homeless prevention and rapid rehousing, section 8 vouchers, low income housing, motel vouchers, as well as security deposit assistance.

-The primary goal of the agencies is to help people deal with any emergency housing or crisis situation that they may be facing.
+The primary goal of the local agencies that provide one time rent assistance near you is to help people deal with any emergency housing or crisis situation that they may be facing.
 Any funds issued for paying the rent that is due on the home will provide the tenant additional time so they are not faced with imminent homelessness.
 At the same time this is occurring, the client will be provided long term support in an effort to avert any future emergencies from occurring.

 If you expect to fall behind on your rent in the future, have an eviction notice, or if you need help in finding a new, more affordable home or apartment, then contact a program for help.
 It is important to ask for financial aid as soon as possible, as the more money that is due to your landlord for the back rent the fewer options that will be available to that family.

-Get the phone numbers, information, and learn about the application process for various emergency rental programs in your city or county.
+Get the phone numbers, information, and learn about the application process for various emergency rental programs in your city or county using the resources below.
 Or if you need information on programs that can help tenants with paying rental deposits in an emergency, several non-profits specialize in that.
 Locate more security deposit assistance resources.

 Local non-profit rental assistance programs by region

-The agencies, non-profits, and government programs listed below are some of the leading places to turn to for emergency rental assistance as well as applications to housing resources.
+The agencies, non-profits, and government programs listed below by county as well as city are some of the leading places to turn to for emergency rental assistance as well as applications to housing resources.
 If your city or county is not listed below, then there are still more state assistance programs to try.
-As there are thousands of other local churches, charities, non-profits, and agencies to contact for support in a crisis.
+As there are thousands of other local churches, charities, non-profits, government DSS offices, and agencies to contact for support in a crisis.

 Region or city not listed below?
-Short term, emergency financial assistance for paying rent is available in other cities and counties.
+Short term, emergency financial assistance for paying rent is available in other cities and counties as well.
 There are many other resources available that can help struggling families that are facing a one-time crisis.
-Click here to find additional agencies and emergency rent programs by state and county.
+Click here to find additional agencies or emergency rent programs by state and county.